greg0ire/dockerony/README.md

 ### Prerequisites

-To use the DNS functionality, you have to run 'bin/docker-init' with root privileges
+To use the DNS functionality, you have to run 'bin/docker-init'.

 ```
-sudo bin/docker-init
+bin/docker-init
 ```

 ### Configuration